Writer's Relief, Inc.

 You may want to say a few words about yourself to indicate that you are dedicated and serious.
 We’re not talking about lip service.
 Editors and agents want proof, such as involvement in literary organizations, that demonstrates your commitment.

-Writer’s Relief composes cover and query letters on behalf of our clients.
-For more information on how we can help you write a cover or query letter bio, learn more about Writer’s Relief author’s submission services.
+Writer’s Relief composes effective, professional cover and query letters on behalf of our clients.
+For more information on how we can help you with making targeted, results-oriented submissions, learn more about Writer’s Relief author’s services.

 Hi